Existence, uniqueness and ergodicity for the centered Fleming-Viot process: Ergodicity for the centered Fleming-Viot process

-In this subsection, we characterise the invariant probability measure of the centered \textsc{Fleming-Viot} process $\pi$ thanks to an adaptation of \textsc{Donnelly-Kurtz}'s modified look-down construction whose original construction of { \cite{donnelly_countable_1996, donnelly_particle_1999}} is recalled in Subsubsection \ref{Look-down_1}.
-We give in Subsubsection \ref{Look-down_2} an explicit characterisation of the invariant probability measure $\pi$.
-Let us begin by giving a convergence result of the invariant probability measure $\pi_{N}$ to the invariant probability measure $\pi$.
+{ The main result of this section is Theorem \ref{Convergence_Z_infini_check} of Section \ref{Look-down_2}, which gives a characterisation of the invariant measure $\pi$} thanks to an adaptation of \textsc{Donnelly-Kurtz}'s modified look-down construction.
+Let us begin by giving a convergence result of the invariant probability measure $\pi_{N}$ to the invariant probability measure~$\pi$.

-\begin{Lem} The sequence of laws $\left(\pi_{N} \right)_{N \in \N^{\star}}$ converges in law to $\pi$ in $\MM_{1}\left(\MM_{1}(\R) \right)$. \end{Lem}
+\begin{Lem} The sequence of laws $\left(\pi_{N} \right)_{N \in \N^{\star}}$ converges in law to $\pi$ in $\MM_{1}\left(\MM_{1}({ \R^{d}}) \right)$. \end{Lem}

-\begin{proof} Let $T \geqslant 0$, $\mu_{N} \in \MM_{1,N}^{c,2}(\R)$ and $\mu \in \MM_{1}^{c,2}(\R)$ such that $\mu_{N}$ converges in law to $\mu$.
-From Proposition \ref{Prop_2_Genealogie} and Theorem \ref{Thm_Ergodicite_VT}, we have for all $f \in \CCCC_{b}^{0}(\MM_{1}(\R), \R)$,
+\begin{proof} Let $T \geqslant 0$, $\mu_{N} \in \MM_{1,N}^{c,2}({ \R^{d}})$ and $\mu \in \MM_{1}^{c,2}({ \R^{d}})$ such that $\mu_{N}$ converges in law to $\mu$.
+From Proposition \ref{Prop_2_Genealogie} and Theorem \ref{Thm_Ergodicite_VT}, we have for all $f \in \CCCC_{b}(\MM_{1}({ \R^{d}}), \R)$,

 The announced result follows from Proposition \ref{Prop_0_Genealogie}. \qedhere \end{proof}